 Please read our Customer Service Agreement carefully.

 Our Customer Service Agreement is a contract that governs our customers use of Thalox services.
-It consists of the following documents:
+It consist of the following documents:

 § 1 | Scope |